 If you've got space for it in your home, and you are able to access it often to help you remember that wonderful and special memory, than it's not clutter.
-It doesn't fit the definition of clutter we discussed last week.
+It doesn't fit the definition of clutter we discussed earlier in this series.
 Instead, this object is loved, and there is space for it in your house.

 The real problem is when you have too many items we consider to all have sentimental value, all competing for space and attention.
 If that is the case you've got to make some tough calls about what is most special because realistically you've only got so much room and attention.

 This is where, in my opinion, actions speak louder than your words saying it is sentimental.
 If it's not important enough for you to display proudly, or have in a special place you can access often, and you don't find yourself paying any attention to it for months on end, it really isn't as sentimental as you think, at first blush.